osmandapp/web/main/docs/user/map/interact-with-map.md

 ![External devices](@site/static/img/map/external_mypilot_android.png)  ![External devices](@site/static/img/map/external_mypilot2_android.png)

-#### Create New Type
+### New Input Device Type

-You can create your custom type with a set of actions for the keys of an external input device (such as a keyboard, joystick, or controller).
+If you want to bind key assignments for an external input device (such as a keyboard, joystick, or controller), you need to create input device type.

 - Go to the [External Input Device](#external-input-device-buttons) setting, select **Type** from the list.
 - Tap the&nbsp;  "**＋**"  &nbsp;button in the upper right corner of the screen and enter a name.